tkcrown/sparse_model_slides/index.Rmd

    - <b>Graph-guided LASSO</b>

+---

+## Beyond LASSO

+### Problems with LASSO

+1. LASSO tends to rather arbitrarily select one of a group of highly correlated variables (see how LAR works).
+Sometimes, it is better to select <b>ALL</b> the relevant varibles in a group
+2. LASSO selects at most $N$ variables, when $p > N$, which may be undesirable when $p >> N$
+3. The performance of Ridge dominates that of LASSO, when $N > p$ and variables are correlated
+4. LASSO does not consider about the prior information of the structure over input or output variables

 --- &triple w1:41% w2:55%

 ## Beyond LASSO - Elastic Net

-### Problems with LASSO
+### Problems solved by E-Net

-- LASSO tends to rather arbitrarily select one of a group of highly correlated variables (see how LAR works).
+1. LASSO tends to rather arbitrarily select one of a group of highly correlated variables (see how LAR works).
 Sometimes, it is better to select <b>ALL</b> the relevant varibles in a group
-- LASSO selects at most $N$ variables, when $p > N$, which may be undesirable when $p >> N$
+2. LASSO selects at most $N$ variables, when $p > N$, which may be undesirable when $p >> N$
-- The performance of Ridge dominates that of LASSO, when $N > p$ and variables are correlated
+3. The performance of Ridge dominates that of LASSO, when $N > p$ and variables are correlated

 ### Elastic Net